logtail/logtail-python/example-project/README.md

 ## Setup

 First, we need to import the Logtail client library to our code.
 This can be done using the import keyword.
-We also need to import the default logging library as well.
+We also need to import the default logging library.

 ```python
 # Import Logtail client library and default logging library